 - a.
 Building a fake profile or website of the employee; - b.
 Posting or encouraging others to post on the Internet private, personal, or sexual information pertaining to school employee; - c.
 Posting an original or edited image of the school employee on the Internet; - d.
 Accessing, altering, or erasing any computer network, computer data program, or computer software, including breaking into a passwordprotected account or stealing or otherwise accessing passwords of a school employee; making repeated, continuing, or sustained electronic communications, including electronic mail or transmission, to a school employee; - e.
 Making, or causing to be made, and disseminating an unauthorized copy of data pertaining to a school employee in any form, including without limitation the printed or electronic form of computer data, computer programs, or computer software residing in, communicated by, or produced by a computer or computer network; - f.
 Signing up a school employee for a pornographic Internet site; or - g.
-Without authorization of the school employee, signing up a school employee for electronic mailing lists or to receive junk electronic messages and instant messages. - Examples of "Bullying" may also include but are not limited to a pattern of behavior involving one or more of the following:

-Sarcastic comments "compliments" about another student's personal appearance or actual or perceived attributes,

-Pointed questions intended to embarrass or humiliate,

-Mocking, taunting or belittling,

-Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person,

-Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes,

-Blackmail, extortion, demands for protection money or other involuntary donations or loans,

-Blocking access to school property or facilities,

-Deliberate physical contact or injury to person or property,

-Stealing or hiding books or belongings, and/or

-Threats of harm to student(s), possessions, or others.
+Without authorization of the school employee, signing up a school employee for electronic mailing lists or to receive junk electronic messages and instant messages. - Examples of "Bullying" may also include but are not limited to a pattern of behavior involving one or more of the following: - 1.
+Sarcastic comments "compliments" about another student's personal appearance or actual or perceived attributes, - 2.
+Pointed questions intended to embarrass or humiliate, - 3.
+Mocking, taunting or belittling, - 4.
+Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 5.
+Demeaning humor relating to a student's race, gender, ethnicity or actual or perceived attributes, - 6.
+Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 7.
+Blocking access to school property or facilities, - 8.
+Deliberate physical contact or injury to person or property, - 9.
+Stealing or hiding books or belongings, and/or - 10.Threats of harm to student(s), possessions, or others. - 11.
 Sexual harassment, as governed by policy 4.27, is also a form of bullying,

-Teasing or name-calling based on the belief or perception that an individual is not conforming to expected gender roles (Example: "Slut") or conduct or is homosexual, regardless of whether the student self-identifies as homosexual (Examples: "You are so gay."
-"Fag" "Queer").
+12. Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual or transgender, regardless of whether the student self-identifies as homosexual (Examples: "Slut", "You are so gay", "Fag", "Queer").

 Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.
-Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal.
-Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal.
-The principal shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.
+Teachers and other school employees who have witnessed, or are reliably informed that, a student has been a victim of behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, shall report the incident(s) to the principal or designee.
+Parents or legal guardians may submit written reports of incidents they feel constitute bullying, or if allowed to continue would constitute bullying, to the principal or designee.
+The principal or designee shall be responsible for investigating the incident(s) to determine if disciplinary action is warranted.